Sinha5714/humanitas_django_pp4/README.md

 </details>

-- If the user is the creator of a blog two icons are displayed, one for updating and the other one for deleting a blog
 - Also if user is the creator he has the option to delete all the comments on his post
 - And if user is not the creator he can write and delete his comment